jodsu/udisk-autocpy/README.md

 # Udisk Auto Copy
-A tiny script to get files from a flash disk without being noticed
+A tiny script to get files from a flash disk without being noticed.
 ## Functions
 - Copy files from a USB flash disk automatically in the background
 - Generate a txt file to record files copied from the flash disk